David Hunter, CFP®

 David enjoys leading clients through goal setting and then implementing their financial and investment plans.
 Because he wants clients to get the most comprehensive service, he also works closely with clients’ other professionals, such as their attorneys and accountants.
 One of his passions is helping clients transition into a comfortable retirement.

 David was married in 2002 to Misty, who is an educator employed with Buncombe County Schools.
-They have one child, Sadie Jo, who attends elementary school.
+They have one child, Sadie Jo, who attends school at North Buncombe.
 David was raised in the small mountain town of Brevard, NC, located in Transylvania County.
 He and his family currently reside in the North Asheville area.

 In his free time, he enjoys strength training, reading John Grisham novels and coaching his daughter in little-league sports.
 He loves being outdoors playing golf, fishing, or relaxing by the lake.
 David is an ESPN junkie and follows most all sports.
 He is a devoted college football fan and enjoys game days tailgating and watching games with friends and family.
 He’s even been known to win a few corn-hole tournaments.